ServiceNowEvents/GuidebookTemplate/guidebook.md

 1. Create an optional **files** folder for any files students need to download for the course, such as images, JavaScript, or csv files to import.
 The *files* directory name is lowercase.

         Download the [Sample data](files/sample_data.xlsx)

+    > Note that file names with spaces will break the publishing process.
+Replace spaces with underscores for file and image links.

 1. Create an **other** folder for any additional files such as PowerPoints used to create complex diagrams, or presenter notes.
 These are not generally linked from the lab guide nor available to the students.